Views: 0 Author: Site Editor Publish Time: 2026-05-21 Origin: Site

 Pre-processing the material properly prevents burning.
 If you cut pipes to create flat panels, you must address the rough edges.
 You must strictly remove all burrs from the cut edges before heating.

 Note: For commercial prototyping environments, you must maintain strict safety compliance.
 Ensure your heating station is positioned under an active fume extraction hood.
-This setup helps maintain OSHA standards regarding Volatile Organic Compounds (VOCs) in your workshop.

 The oven method remains the most reliable approach for achieving absolute flatness across a large surface area.
 It succeeds because it relies on ambient, uniform heat distribution.
 Direct heat sources often fail because they create intense localized hot spots.
 An enclosed oven allows thermal energy to soak through the entire thickness of the material evenly.